fsgreco/create-new-monorepo/README.md

 ### Enabling Git Hooks

+Lefthook is a helper that will automatically format and lint your code before each commit.

+It will be installed as devDependency.
-Lefthook is installed but not enabled by default.
-To enable git hooks (pre-commit linting/formatting), run:
+In case you do not use `npm`, to enable the git hooks (pre-commit linting/formatting), run:

 ```sh
 npm run setup:githooks
 ```

-This will configure lefthook to automatically format and lint your code before each commit.
+Note: this will work only if you initialize the project with `git`.
+Also, if you use `npm` then the hooks will be enabled automatically whenever you run `npm install` (since `lefthook` has a built in `postbuild` command in its package.json).

 ## Notes: